JensBender/hate-speech-detection/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-### Prerequisites
+### Prerequisites for Model Training
 This is a list of the Python packages you need.
 <ul>
   <li>TensorFlow</li>
   <li>TensorFlow Hub</li>